 Economic & Worker Justice: The unprecedented income inequality and attacks on workers’ rights that we have been experiencing for the last 30 years require us to take action.
 We must not only defend and protect what we have, we must also forge new ground in our efforts toward winning for workers.Key campaign efforts would include:

 - Bargaining strong contracts to continue to improve wages, benefits and working conditions for all long term care workers

 - Fighting of a secure retirement for caregivers

 - Holding nursing home owners accountable for quality care and safe staffing

 - Growing the number of CA Long term care workers in our union

 Housing Justice: Members of Local 2015 have stated this as a critical issue and this crisis faced by working Californians crosses geography, class, race and ethnicity.
 Without the security of having a roof over ones head there is very little hope of achieving your hopes and dreams.
 Affordable housing for working people is key to restoring our communities.Key campaign efforts would include:

 - reversing laws and ordinances that prevent the expansion of fair housing policies

 - passing laws that expand rent control to more people and in more communities

 Immigrant Justice: America’s immigration system is broken.
-We must protect against leaders who would choose to profit for themselves more than value all lives (not sure this makes sense.)
+We must protect against leaders who would choose to profit for themselves more than value all lives.
 We believe in the respect and dignity of immigrants; that a modernized immigration system that includes a path to citizenship for the roughly 11 million undocumented immigrants will strengthen our families, our communities and our country.
 These efforts would include: